 You cannot falter their logic: website speed makes browsing quicker and improves user experience.

 In a world where quick info is paramount, a split-second can make a difference.

 I will talk about user engagement later on so stick with me.

-Website speed is especially important in this new era of SEO where most users access the Internet through their mobile device.
+Marijuana website speed is especially important in this new era of SEO where most users access the Internet through their mobile device.

 Browsing can be done while waiting on the traffic light to turn green or while waiting for your bus.

 Occasionally, you might require quick info on where precisely your restaurant is and what do they have on their menu.

 Like our life, website speed had to increase so that it can keep up with the pace.

 Is low cannabis website speed harmful to your website?